European shares retreat as G20 fails to strike new measures

 By Atul Prakash

-British grocer Morrisons bucked the wider trend, surging as much as 6.9 percent after a striking a distribution deal with online retailer Amazon.
+British grocer Morrisons helped keep a lid on gains, surging nearly 4 percent after a striking a distribution deal with online retailer Amazon.

+The pan-European FTSEurofirst 300 index was down 1 percent.
+It has fallen more than 4 percent this month.

 “Investors are disappointed that the G20 leaders fell short of coming up with new supporting measures despite once again repeating their concerns about the global economy and financial markets,” said Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels.